jfflbnntt/dmsguild/expandedArmory/expandedArmory.md

 <div class='footnote'>Armory Remix | New Weapons</div>
 \page

-### Customizing Weapons

-When creating your own weapons or customizing existing here are a few guidelines that will help to keep things balanced:

-* Simple weapons tend to do less damage and have fewer beneficial keywords than Martial weapons.
-* Common tools and farming implements also can be used as Simple weapons.
-* Light weapons tend to do low damage since they can be used in the off-hand for a bonus attack.
-* Finesse weapons tend to do low damage as well since they can be used in conjunction with Sneak Attack.
-* Light and Finesse weapons should not also be Heavy.
-* Reach and Two-handed weapons tend to be Heavy.
-* Thrown weapons have a maximum range which is 3x its short range.
-* Ammunition weapons have a maximum range which is 4x its short range.

-#### High Quality Weapons

-In some cases it's okay to break the game balance guidelines above, especially when you want to create a unique and memorable item.
-High quality weapons are rare and valuable and their cost should reflect this.
-Some are expertly crafted and can be considered masterwork items, others are made of rare materials that grant them special properties.
-Avoid the temptation to add inherent attack or damage bonuses.
-Instead a high quality weapon can have one or more of the following benefits above and beyond the stats of its base item:

-* Add the **high crit** or **brutal** property
-* Add the **finesse** or **light** property or remove **heavy** property
-* Add the **balanced** property or remove the **slow** property
-* Add the **powerdraw** property to a shortbow or longbow or add the **repeating** property to a crossbow
-* Remove the **oversized** property
-* Reduce STR requirement for **brutal** or **oversized** weapons

-#### Low Quality Weapons

-On the other hand you might wish to create a low-tech campaign or equip your monsters with crude weaponry.
-Low quality weapons might be ancient and deteriorated, damaged in some way, poorly crafted, or made from primative or substandard materials.
-A low quality weapon can have one or more of the following drawbacks in addition to any from its base item:

-* Add the **feeble** property or remove either the **high crit** or **brutal** property
-* Add the **heavy** property or remove either the **light** or **finesse** property
-* Add the **slow** property or remove the **balanced** property
-* Add the **oversized** property if the weapon is **versatile**
-* Increase the **brutal** STR requirement for **brutal** or **oversized** weapons

-<div class='pageNumber'>4</div>
-<div class='footnote'>Armory Remix | Customizing Weapons</div>
-\page

 ## Armor and Shields

 The number of options available on the armor and shields list in the Player's Handbook might strike you as a bit boring and lacking in variety.
 Here I try to remedy that by offering some new types of armor and shields as well as some new special properties to make things a little more interesting.